9 Summer Art Camps for Boston Kids

 This hugely popular day camp has something for everyone, and their visual arts camp has a devoted following.
 Campers have three periods each day to work on projects appropriate for their age and skill level; additional camp time is spent enjoying spirit activities, swim lessons, and other camp-y fun.

-Art history is a real focus at these Museum of Fine Arts weekly camps, and children are enouraged to translate what they see in the museum into their own creations.
-This year's themes include "Textiles and Folklore Across Cultures" and "Realism, Abstraction, and Everything in Between."
+Art history is a real focus at these Museum of Fine Arts weekly camps, and children are encouraged to translate what they see in the museum into their own creations.
+The website highlights their instructors who are experienced educators, and art professionals.
+The MFA also offers school vacation week programs.

 Finding outdoor inspiration at the Art Barn Summer Art Camp